WebDevStudios/BuddyPress-Registration-Options/readme.txt

 == Changelog ==

+= 4.3.1 =
+* Fixed: Compatibility issues with bbPress and blank notifications.

 = 4.3.0 =
 * Added: Support for BuddyPress notifications of new user, checkbox setting to enable or disable it.
 * Added: BPRO menu items to BuddyPress Member Admin Bar for administrators.